Read Mary's current Herald column on-line now, listen to recent radio

 There's nothing to stop anyone from contributing to someone else’s KiwiSaver account, and it can be really worthwhile.
 However, sometimes it will be better to contribute for a family member in other ways.
 Consider these issues:

-- Because children under 18 don’t get tax credits, they don’t gain anything extra — after the $1,000 kick-start — from money going into KiwiSaver compared with another savings fund.
+- Because children under 18 don’t get tax credits, they don’t gain anything extra from money going into KiwiSaver compared with another savings fund.
 And the downside with KiwiSaver is that the money is tied up, generally until they buy a first home or reach NZ Super age.
 If, instead, you contribute to another savings plan for them, they could use that money for tertiary education or to start a business.
 However, they could also squander it on good times!

 - If your relative or friend is a non-employee over 18, it’s a great idea to help them contribute to KiwiSaver until their total contributions equal $1,043 a year, so they get the maximum tax credit.
 Beyond that, though, the money will be tied up with no extra KiwiSaver gain — unless you want to tie it up to be sure they use the money for a first home or retirement.

-- Employees over 18 who earn less than $52,150 and contribute 2% of their pay will be putting in less than $1,043.
-(From April 2013, employees who earn less than $34,762 and contribute 3% of their pay will put in less than $1,043.)
+- Employees over 18 who earn less than $34,762 and contribute 3% of their pay will be putting in less than $1,043.
 But you could put in more, to get them to that total so they can receive the maximum tax credit.
 Again, beyond that, the money is tied up for no special gain.

-- Employees over 18 on all income levels have to contribute 2% (3% from April 2013) of their pay for at least a year.
-Even after the first year is over, in most cases they will benefit a lot by continuing to put in 2% (3% from April 2013).
+- Employees over 18 on all income levels have to contribute 3% of their pay for at least a year.
+Even after the first year is over, in most cases they will benefit a lot by continuing to put in 3%.
 While you can’t directly contribute on their behalf — because their contributions come out of their pay cheque — you can replace some of that money with cash if they are struggling to make ends meet.

 Part 3: Did you realise?